ErosM04/link4launches/README.md

 - **IN FLIGHT**: Rocket actually In Flight;
 - **ON HOLD**: The launch has been paused, but it can still happen within the launch window.

-By clicking on the status icon is possible to show a snackbar that will describe the state:
+By clicking on the status icon is possible to show a ``Snackbar`` that will describe the state:

 <p align='center'>
 <img src='./readme_images/status_snackbar.jpg' width='200'>